When you make a purchase using links on our site, we may earn an affiliate commission. Read More.

 - The best place to install a car baby seat is at the center of the back seat.
 However, you can install a booster seat in the front when the baby is of age – at least 8 years of age.

 - Always take time to look at the onboard baby and ensure that the baby’s arms, legs, and head are all inside the car.
-Children can get close to the car window and try to get their hand out of the window for whatever reason that may be on their mind at that time.
+Children can get close to the car window and try to get their hand out of the window for whatever reason that may be on their minds at that time.

 - It is advisable to integrate childproof door locks.
 This will make it impossible for your child to mistakenly open the car door while you’re driving.
 Interestingly, some cars have this feature – revisit your car’s user manual to check if your car has the childproof door lock feature.